alexfrom0815/IR-BPP/README.md

 id2shape.pt: Map the shape id to the shape name.

-Contact me (alex.hang.zhao@gmail.com) if you need the corresponding undecomposed mesh files, for rendering and paper writing needs.
+Contact me (alex.hang.zhao@gmail.com) if you need the corresponding undecomposed mesh files, for rendering (like our teaser) and paper writing needs.

 ### Model